 11.4.1 Remedial Action Plan Process

-(1) RAPs, may be proposed by any Market Participant or may be developed by ERCOT.
+(1) RAPs may be proposed by any Market Participant or may be developed by ERCOT.
 For RAPs submitted by Market Participants not registered as a TSP:

 (a) ERCOT shall post RAPs submitted by a Market Participant not registered as a TSP on the Market Information System (MIS) Secure Area as soon as practicable, but no later than five Business Days of receipt.

-(b) ERCOT shall provide a five Business Day comment period from the date when the proposed RAP under review is posted by ERCOT unless notice of a shorter comment period is provided.
+(b) ERCOT shall provide a 30 day comment period from the date when the proposed RAP under review is posted by ERCOT unless notice of a shorter comment period is provided.

-(c) ERCOT shall consider all comments received within the five Business Day comment period on the proposed RAP, along with its own evaluation and those of the Transmission Facility owners, and either approve, modify or reject that proposed RAP.
+(c) ERCOT shall consider all comments received within the 30 day comment period on the proposed RAP, along with its own evaluation and those of the Transmission Facility owners, and either approve, modify or reject that proposed RAP.

-(d) If a proposed RAP is modified or rejected, ERCOT shall post an explanation for the rejection or a description of the modification.
+(d) When a proposed RAP is approved, modified, or rejected, ERCOT shall post an explanation for the approval or rejection, or a description of the modification.
+If the RAP is approved the posting shall include the start date of the RAP.

 11.6 Pre-Contingency Action Plans